mroonga/mroonga/doc/source/characteristic.rst

 Supported platforms
 -------------------

-We currently support the following platforms.
+Mroonga supports many of the major platforms.

-* Linux x86_64 (Intel64/AMD64)
+Refer to :doc:`/install` for supported platforms.